malaybaku/VMagicMirror/README_en.md

 ### 4.3.
 Build

 * In Unity,
-    - If you do not use OpenCV for Unity, then open `Player Settings` and remove script symbol `VMAGICMIRROR_USE_OPENCV`.
     - Specify `Bin` folder for the output.
 * To build WPF project, right click `VMagicMirrorConfig` project on the solution explorer and select `publish`.
     - Use following profile setting as `Folder Profile`.